wavefrontHQ/docs/pages/doc/integrations_collectd_memcached.md

 [memcached](https://memcached.org/) is a popular memory object cache system.
 See [collectd memcached plugin documentation] (https://collectd.org/wiki/index.php/Plugin:memcached).

-Wavefront supports an in-product integration that gets data from memcached using Telegraf.
+Wavefront supports a built-in integration that gets data from memcached using Telegraf.
 If you want to use collectd instead, follow the instructions on this page.

 ## Installation